 Of course, you can always hire a graphic designer, but that can be a pricey endeavor that you may not have the resources for just yet.
-Either way, the following steps will ensure a smooth and satisfying logo building process:
+For a full explanation of price options, you can read more about logo design costs.
+Whatever option you choose, the following steps will ensure a smooth and satisfying logo building process:

 01. Define your brand identity